holochain/docs-pages/src/pages/get-building/index.md

 It proves that the binary cache is configured correctly.

-At the end of the output, the version string for Holochain's scaffolding CLI should be printed:
+At the end of the output, Holochain's scaffolding tool should print its version string:

 ```text
 holochain_scaffolding_cli x.y.z